galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 ## Clustering sequences into OTUs

-Now, we have a couple of options for clustering sequences into OTUs.
-For a small dataset like this, we could do the traditional approach using `dist.seqs` and `cluster` as we did with the Mock sample.
+There are several ways we can perform clustering.
+We could repeat what we did for the mock community, and use the `dist.seqs` and `cluster` commands.
 The alternative is to use the `cluster.split` command.
-In this approach, we use the taxonomic information to split the sequences into bins and then cluster within each bin.
+In this approach, taxonomic information is used to split the sequences into bins and then cluster within each bin.
 The Schloss lab have published results showing that if you split at the level of Order or Family, and cluster to a 0.03 cutoff, you'll get just as good of clustering as you would with the "traditional" approach.

-The advantage of the `cluster.split` approach is that it should be faster, use less memory, and can be run on multiple processors.
-In an ideal world we would prefer the traditional route because "Trad is rad", but we also think that kind of humor is funny....
-In this command we use `taxlevel=4`, which corresponds to the level of *Order*.
-This is the approach that we  generally use in the Schloss lab.
+In addition, this approach is less computationally expensive and can be parallelized, which is especially advantageous when you have large datasets.

+In this collowing cluster command we use `taxlevel=4`, which corresponds to the level of *Order*.

 > ### {% icon hands_on %} Hands-on: Cluster our data into OTUs
 >